Averysaurus/geospatial_casestudy/README.md

-# geospatial_casestudy
-walkthrough of how to access, subset, and evaluate, and run a few statistical analyses on crowdsourced 311 data
+Walkthrough for how to access, subset, and evaluate, and run a few statistical analyses on crowdsourced 311 data

 R-pub Link:
 https://rpubs.com/Averysaurus/spatial_epi_311data